bhaptics/bhaptics-pubg/README.md

 ### Special Events
 * Using heal items and gas
-* Interacting with key F
+* Interacting with key F like open door and pick helmet.
 * Detecting kill log
 * Heartbeat effects on the vest when your health is low.
 * Detect game states(ingame, practice mode, falling, waiting room)